djraval/Modal-Scripts/modal-dev-ref/docs/guide/webhooks.md

 See Flask’s docs for more information on using Flask as a WSGI app.

-The `allow_concurrent_inputs` argument enables a single container to process multiple inputs at once, each on a separate thread.
+Because WSGI apps are synchronous, concurrent inputs will be run on separate threads.
 See this guide for details.

 ## Non-ASGI web servers